Marlborough College: The Memorial Hall

 The Memorial Hall was built to commemorate the 749 Old Marlburians who were killed in World War I. Following World War II, the names of those killed in that war were added to a memorial panel in the entrance hall.

 The hall is a semi-circular auditorium of stepped seats.
 There is a stage at the front.
 Below the seats with access from the outside rear are a number of music practice rooms.
 The façade of the hall towards the forecourt and road has two entrance lobbies linked together by eight stone columns.
 The forecourt is paved with stone.

 The Hall holds about 800 people so can no longer be used for assemblies of the entire school.
 It is now most often used for concerts and theatrical productions where the whole school is not expected to attend.

 The Chapel

 The current Chapel is the second to be built at the school.
 The first was opened in 1848 but by 1880 the school numbers had outgrown its space.
 After consideration of expanding the existing building, it was demolished in 1884 and a new Chapel was designed and built.

 The new Chapel, designed in the Late Decorated Gothic style, was dedicated to St Michael and All Angels and was consecrated in 1886.
 The original colour scheme of greens and browns was much loved by Sir John Betjeman and there are twelve large Pre-Raphaelite murals by Spencer Stanhope which depict various Biblical scenes involving angels.
 Those on the north side show scenes from the Old Testament while the six on the south side are from the New Testament.

-Two other artistic features are the Scholars' Window on the south side, which was designed by Edward Burne-Jones and made by Old Marlburian William Morris, and a sculpture of "The Virgin and Child" by Eric Gill near the west door.